hotmeshio/pluck-typescript/README.md

 ```

 ### Execute and Operationalize
-Provide a `ttl` of `infinity` to operationalize the data.
+Provide a `ttl` of `infinity` to operationalize the function.
 It's now a **durable workflow** with all the benefits of Redis-backed governance.

 ```javascript
 const response = await pluck.exec(